Report a Safety Concern

 If you have any questions regarding the safe operation of any tool or use of any material, please feel free to ask the faculty/staff.
 You are responsible to know and understand the following:

 1. All persons working in the studios shall be properly attired.
 The following studios need to wear closed-toe shoes: functional design, sculpture, ceramics, printmaking, metals, 3D Design, and woodshop).
 At no time will anyone wearing sandals be allowed to work in the studios as they do not give sufficient protection to the wearer.
 Also, long hair is to be tied back to avoid any chance of getting it caught in moving machinery.

-2. Ear and eye protection (safety glasses and/or goggles) is required in several studios.
+2. Ear and eye protection (safety glasses and/or goggles) are required in several studios.
 In general, when operating any power tool, safety glasses are to be worn.
 Safety goggles are required when using certain chemicals and machines.
-Also when participating in any amount abrasive sanding or spray painting, respirators are also to be used in addition to safety glasses.
+Also when participating in any amount of abrasive sanding or spray painting, respirators are to be used in addition to safety glasses.